 Some things about the Saint Louis Zoo are obvious.
 It's a popular place for people of all ages and backgrounds to visit.
-It's a place to see an impressive collection of about 18,000 animals in an attractive, family-friendly environment.
+It's a place to see an impressive collection of over 14,000* animals in an attractive, family-friendly environment.
 But there's much more about the Zoo that casual visitors may never see -- activity that reaches far beyond our gates, behind the scenes and beneath the surface.

 Learning About Animals